YannikW/Open-Lap/docs/Receiver.md

 Performing this is a bit tricky.
 Sometime it will not work, and the blue led doesn't begin flashing and arduino says `uploading` forever.

-Just repeat the steps to try it again.
-Even I need two or three attempts to get it work.
+If this happens just repeat the steps to try it again.
+Even I need two or three attempts to get it work sometimes.

 ##4.
 Hardware Connection